emadmessiha/event-viewer-core/README.md

 The application should then be running on <http://localhost:8080>

+### Working with the code

 You can edit the code through Visual Studio code by using the VS code Workspace file: `vscode.workspace`.
 There are recommended extensions that should help with development if you choose to use them.
 Another alternative to work with the code is to import it as a Maven Project in Eclipse or Spring Tool Suite.

+## Docker build/run

+1. Make sure you package the application first by running from within the project directory:
+   `./mvnw clean install`
+2. Then run the Docker build command:
+   `docker build -t event-viewer-core .`
+3. Lastly, run the following command to start the application through the built Docker image:
+   `docker run -p 8080:8080 event-viewer-core`
+   NOTE: Make sure the application is not already running through the IDE or another process.
+Otherwise there will be a port conflict.

+You can browse the application through <http://localhost:8080>